IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 ## Adding or Removing Rules

-You can add extra ESLint rules (or ignore existing ESLint rules) by editing the `rules` section of your `eslintrc.cjs` file.
+You can add extra ESLint rules (or ignore existing ESLint rules) by editing the `rules` section of your `.eslintrc.cjs` file.
 For example:

 ```js
   rules: {